bluesky-social/ozone/README.md

-Ozone: admin and mod web interface for atproto services
+Ozone UI: web interface for atproto moderation services
 =======================================================

-Ozone is a Next.js web application which talks directly to a PDS instance, and requires moderator or administrator privileges to function.
+Ozone UI is a Next.js web application which talks directly to an Ozone "moderation service".
+It generally requires moderator or administrator privileges to function.

 Features: